deadalusai/NeedProvider/README.md

-This is intended for use in situations where constructor injection and other traditional avenues are not viable, for instance when injecting dependancies into entities returned by an ORM such as Lightspeed, Entity Framework and NHibernate.
+This is intended for use in situations where constructor injection and other traditional avenues are not viable, for instance when injecting dependancies into entities returned by an ORM such as Lightspeed, Entity Framework or NHibernate.

 ### Examples